 Updated June 29, 2023

 Nothing frustrates horse owners and veterinarians like back pain in horses.
-Because of the wide variety of causes—as well as the wide variety of clinical signs and therapeutic options—back soreness in horses can be a diagnostic challenge and a treatment dilemma.
-Fortunately there are a few veterinarians who seem to be able to successfully navigate these waters so let’s launch a better understanding of horse back pain from them.
+Because of the wide variety of causes—as well as the variety of clinical signs and therapeutic options—back soreness can be a diagnostic challenge and a treatment dilemma.
+Fortunately, there are a few veterinarians who seem to be able to successfully navigate these waters so let’s gain a better understanding of horse back pain from them.

 According to Phillipe Benoit, DVM, a former French show jumping team veterinarian, the majority of back problems are bony in nature but are always combined with soft tissue damage.
-While ligament or muscle soreness may be the primary culprit in some cases, causes of the more common bone pain include “kissing spines,” arthritis of the articular facets between vertebrae, spondylosis (ossification, or bone formation, of vertebral joints), and fracture of bony structures in the spine.
+While ligament or muscle soreness may be the primary culprit in some cases, causes of the more common bone pain include:

 Dr. Joyce Harman of Harmany Equine Clinic lists the following as signs of back pain in horses:

 - Developing a bad attitude